Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 Genuine fado

-And I can say that Alfredo Marceneiro made a good prediction because today, except for Ideal Clube de Fado whose project is to dedicate itself exclusively to traditional fado, in most of the shows, not only in Porto but all over the country, you will hear a mixture of fados, songs and “cançonetas”, popular marches and folklore.
+And I can say that Alfredo Marceneiro made a good prediction because nowadays in most shows, not just in Porto but all over the country, you’ll hear a mixture of fados, “canções e cançonetas”, popular marches and folklore.
 They’re not ” some shit”, but they’re not fado either!

 How many, many times I am here and, for example, I have to sing because there is someone there who wants to listen.
-But, suddenly, I hear the Casa Portuguesa, because it has to be, because there are a lot of foreigners singing the Casa Portuguesa, I hear very light things and they say: Eh, fado singer!
-I don’t sing anymore, because a person who is saying when you sing Casa Portuguesa or when you sing Cheira a Lisboa or when you sing Caracolitos and those things, they’re just things to liven things up and when I hear Eh, fadista!, I don’t sing because I see that the person doesn’t knows nothing about fado.
+But, suddenly, I hear the Casa Portuguesa,because it has to be, because there are a lot of foreigners singing the Casa Portuguesa, I hear very light things and they say: Eh, fado singer!
+I don’t sing anymore, because a person who is saying when you sing Casa Portuguesa or when you sing Cheira a Lisboa or when you sing Caracolitos and those things, they’re just things to liven things up and when I hear Eh, fadista!, I don’t sing because I see that the person doesn’t know anything about fado.

 Aren’t those songs fado?

 They are not fado.
 And if they say: Eh, fadista!, they don’t understand.
-For what will I sing afterward?
-Then they run with me, if that is what is beautiful, if that is what is good (I keep saying that it is good and beautiful), but it is not fado.
+For what will I sing afterwvards?
+Then they run with me, if that is what is beautiful, if that is what is good (I keep saying that it is good and that it is beautiful) but it is not fado.

 Argentina Santos, Fado Falado – Um Século de Fado

-I know this may sound strange, but there are several reasons for this phenomenon, mainly related to commercial and tourist motivations.
+I know this may sound strange, but there are several reasons for this phenomenon and they are mainly related to commercial and tourist motivations.

 In other words, we are so used to hearing the fado singers singing this mixture that we don’t even question what is fado and what is not, because it is assumed that everything the fado singer sings is fado.

-Besides, the music broadcasting media are also oblivious that fado singers sing other styles.
+Besides, the music broadcasting media are also oblivious to the fact that fado singers sing other styles.
 For this reason, they label everything they sing as being fado.

 This even led to an embarrassing situation when in 2020 Ricardo Ribeiro, one of the greatest contemporary fado singers, saw his album nominated by the Prémios Play for best fado album and asked to have it removed from the list because he considered it wasn’t fado.
 Check the news here.